mkardous-silabs/connectedhomeip/docs/silabs/general/CUSTOM_MATTER_DEVICE.md

 # Custom Matter Device Development

+**[GITHUB]**

 Build a customizable lighting app using the Matter protocol.

 ## Overview

 This guide covers the basics of building a customizable lighting application using Matter.

+> **Note:** This guide is intended for developers who are primarily developing outside of Simplicity Studio.
+If you are developing using Simplicity Studio please consider the section on [Matter in Simplicity Studio](../dev/studio/index.md) for more information.

 ## Using Matter with Clusters